UX the design addresses all features of how a product or service is perceived that

 of understanding users' experiences, motivations, and problems.
 Now that we

-know what customers need, how they think, you can deduce how to solve it.
+know what customers need, and how they think, we can deduce how to solve it.

 The Power of Product Thinking